SulmanK/concept_visualizer/README.md

     # (or manually copy: cp .env.develop .env)
     uv run uvicorn app.main:app --reload --port 8000
     ```
-    The image generation and refinement is tied up with the cloud run function - you will have to deploy the worker to GCP for it to work.
+    The image generation and refinement is tied up with the cloud function - you will have to deploy the worker to GCP for it to work.
 2.  **Frontend:**
     ```bash
     cd frontend/my-app